-In the ‘good old days’, the main aspect of job search involved writing a resume that was effective at catching a recruiter’s attention.
+In the ‘good old days’, one of the main challenges of job search was writing a resume that could catch a recruiter’s attention.

 However, the increased popularity of Applicant Tracking Systems (ATS) has introduced another gatekeeper into the job search process.